vuejs/router/docs/guide/essentials/dynamic-matching.md

 ## Advanced Matching Patterns

-Vue Router uses its own path matching algorithm, inspired by the one used by `express`, so it supports many advanced matching patterns such as optional params, zero or more / one or more requirements, and even custom regex patterns.
+Vue Router uses its own path matching syntax, inspired by the one used by `express`, so it supports many advanced matching patterns such as optional params, zero or more / one or more requirements, and even custom regex patterns.
 Please check the [Advanced Matching](./route-matching-syntax.md) documentation to explore them.